kwant-dbg/CodeJudge/README.md

 - [ ] Virtual contest mode for practice
 - [ ] User profile pages with detailed statistics
+- [ ] Add Redis caching for leaderboards
 - [ ] Community discussion forums
+- [ ] Add support for Other languages in plagiarism detection.

 ---